robinboncoeur/Art/docs/writing/Writing.md

 "But nothing.
 You're not Robinson Crusoe."

-I followed her into into the kitchenette.
+I followed her into the kitchenette.

 "So, what did I do wrong?"